The Federal TEACH Grant

 - Other teacher shortage areas as designated by your state at the time you begin teaching

-- First-time TEACH Grant recipients must schedule a meeting with a TEACH Grant adviser to review your eligibility and discuss requirements.
+- First-time TEACH Grant recipients must schedule a meeting with a TEACH Grant advisor to review your eligibility and discuss requirements.

-- Complete the Iowa State University TEACH Grant application (will be provided by TEACH Grant adviser)
+- Complete the Iowa State University TEACH Grant application (provided by TEACH Grant advisor)

-- Complete an annual Agreement to Serve (ATS) and counseling with the US Department of Education at studentloans.gov
+- Complete an annual Agreement to Serve or Repay (Agreement) and counseling with the US Department of Education

 |Aggregate Award Limit for Undergraduate Program||$16,000||$16,000